Who is Lavolta Press?

 tend to be for underclothing and loose outerwear, and our books include a good selection of

-included as many basic dresses as were available in our sources, in addition to more complicated ones.
-Readers may choose patterns that they
+in addition to more complicated ones.
+Readers can choose patterns that they

 feel are appropriate to their needs and skill levels.

-all the sewing instructions that were originally supplied with each
+We have included all the sewing instructions that were originally supplied with each

 pattern.
-These were rewritten for clarity and technical accuracy by an
+These were rewritten for clarity and technical accuracy by an editor familiar with

 historic clothing reproduction, who made paper and/or muslin mock-ups